Adding custom data

 Custom data for cataloging makes the most sense when the data is more flexible.

-Custom data can then be queried against by using the , explored with , or viewed on an .
+Custom data can then be queried against by using the Query builder, explored with CQL reports, or viewed on an entity's details page.

-Using the to push data into Cortex and extend your Scorecards.
+Using the custom data API to push data into Cortex and extend your Scorecards.
 You can send entire JSON payloads and use jq

 to process them in a Scorecard, or use it as an input to a custom OPA Policy